 A limited number of lockers are available for rent from the office of student affairs.
-There are lockers in the lower level of the Main Building and the ATI building.
+There are lockers in the lower level of the Main Building.
 The lockers are intended to be used for academic purposes, i.e. to store heavy books and tools; though, they may be used to store jackets, boots, and umbrellas during inclement weather.
 The use and the contents of the lockers are bound by the code of conduct as found in the student handbook.
-Students have the option to rent per semester or per academic year for nominal fees.
-During the first two weeks of each semester, students are encouraged to contact the office of student services at 718.429.6600, ext.
-221 to rent a locker.
+Rentals are per semester renewable as long as a student remains continuously enrolled.
+During the first two weeks of each semester, the office of student affairs will email the rental application and instructions.
 Commuter students are given priority access to locker rentals.